bnclabs/gofast/README.rst

 * if packet denotes a stream-end, payload will be 1-byte 0xff, and not encoded as byte-array.

+**http endpoints:**

+Gofast exports per transport statistics and aggregated statistics for debugging and performance tracking.
+For more details check out the godoc documentation.

 **useful links:**

 * `transport settings <docs/settings.rst>`_